 This pose focuses on opening up space in the lower back that commonly gets very tight.
 You’ll feel it all the way up your spine as it releases all of those tight spinal muscles.
 The supine twist will also work on ‘shoulder hunch’ as it improves your posture.

-You can repeat this routine as often as you’d like.
+You can repeat these yoga positions for lower back pain as often as you’d like.
 It doesn’t take long for your back to get tight so if you can manage to perform these stretches daily, you’ll notice the best results!
 I know it seems like I have a lot of “favorite” stretches… that’s because I do!
 One stretch won’t heal you, but make these yoga positions for lower back pain a part of your routine, and I promise you’ll find relief.
-Yoga for lower back pain can work wonders!
+Yoga for lower back pain can change your life for the better!

 I know that we talked a lot about muscle tightness as a cause of lower back pain today, but muscle weakness can also play a role.
 Try this Lower Back Bodyweight Workout to strengthen and avoid back pain.